jfirebaugh/konacha/README.md

 Matcha will make all three of chai's assertion styles available to you: `expect`, `should`, and `assert`.
 See the chai documentation for the details.

+If you use jQuery, you may want to check out [chai-jquery](https://github.com/jfirebaugh/chai-jquery) for some jQuery-specific assertions.

 ## Contributing

 1. Fork it